dizcza/cdtw-python/README.md

 # Dynamic Time Warping in C with Python bindings

-The simplest Dynamic Time Warping C implementation with Python bindings.
+The simplest (and perhaps fastest) Dynamic Time Warping C implementation with Python bindings.

-The behavior and execution time is equivalent to the [dtaidistance](https://github.com/wannesm/dtaidistance) package but with much simpler (basic) API.
+The behavior and execution time is equivalent to the [dtaidistance](https://github.com/wannesm/dtaidistance) package but with much simpler (basic) API and a bit faster.

 ## Installation